EFWob/RetroRadio/README.md

 both in RAM and NVS-Preferences, the RAM setting will override the NVS setting).

 Now there is only one thing left to do: at start, no channels are defined.
 You should use _::setup_ to define channel settings.
-The most obvious way is to force user1 at start:
+The most obvious way is to force user1 at start by adding the following entry to the NVS preferences:
 ```
 ::setup = call = :user1
 ```